Gallop-Lab/gallop-lab.github.io/6_opportunities.md

 ![LSA Logo](images/LSAlogo.jpg){:style="height: 100px;"}

-We have also previously been supported by a European Research Council Starting Grant and Equipment and Bridging grants from the Issac Newton Trust.
+We have also previously been supported by a European Research Council Starting Grant and Equipment and Bridging grants from the Issac Newton Trust

 ![ERC Logo](images/erc.jpg){:style="height: 100px;"}